shinyquagsire23/DesktopAdventures/README.md

 ### About

 DesktopAdventures is a recreation of the Desktop Adventures engine used in *Indianna Jones and his Desktop Adventures* and *Yoda Stories* games, licensed under LGPLv2.
-It currently supports *nix and 3DS, with support for Windows and OS X planned, but currently not implemented.
+It currently supports *nix, 3DS, and Wii U, with support for Windows and OS X currently not tested.
 The end goal of this project is to provide a free and open source implementation of the Desktop Adventures engine so that these games can be playable on modern platforms and preserved for future generations.

 ### Platforms

 Platform-specific code is placed within separate directories so as to keep the main code easily portable to any platform.
-Porting to another platform expects an implementation of OpenGL of some sort (SDL on PC-like platforms, ctrulib+Caelina for 3DS), and an output console for printf or similar.
+Porting to another platform expects an implementation of the C standard library such as glibc or newlib, as well as a framebuffer to draw in (hardware acceleration is available through the RENDER_GL backend).
 Input is handled platform-specific with hooks to the main code.

 #### Compiling